kleelab-bch/MARS-Net/README.md

 ### Segmentation Model Training and Prediction
-To train the deep learning model from scratch and segment the live cell movie,
+This section is for training deep learning models from scratch and segmenting the live cell movies
+* Put your live cell movies into the assets folder.
+Our pipeline assumes leave-one-movie-out cross validation so please provide multiple movies.
 * To crop patches, run
     * crop/crop_augment_split.py
 * To Train, run
     * models/train_mars.py
-* To segment live cell movie, run
+* To segment live cell movies, run
     * models/prediction.py

 ### Evaluation
-To replicate the evaluation results such as bar graphs, line graphs, bubble plots, and violin plots, In evaluation folder,
+This section is for replicating our evaluation results including bar graphs, line graphs, and violin plots, In evaluation folder,
 Before running code, please install [Correspondence Algorithm](https://github.com/davidstutz/extended-berkeley-segmentation-benchmark)
 * Edit parameters in evaluation/GlobalConfig.m